 How to grow parsley in containers:

-- Parsley has a long taproot and does best in containers at least 8 inches deep.
+- Parsley has a long taproot and does best in at least 8 inches (20cm) deep containers.

 - Parsley grown in containers benefits from a liquid organic fertilizer application each month during the growing season.